Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Initial intersection vector tree and Calkin-Wilf tree

 The following proposition is clear: \begin{proposition} We have

 where $T$ is the transposition. \end{proposition} By using this duality, we have the following property: \begin{proposition} For $ \in \TT'_3$, let

 If $i\neq k$, then we have $d_i=d'_i$.
-Furthermore, if $D(L_t,\ell_3)\geq 0$ and $D(L_{t'},\ell_3)\geq 0$, the integer $d_k$ is not maximal in $\{d_1,d_2,d_3\}$ if and only if $d'_k$ is maximal in $\{d'_1,d'_2,d'_3\}$. \end{proposition} \begin{proof} The former follows from Proposition \ref{prop:duality}.
-We prove ``only if" part of the latter.
-If $d_k$ is the maximal in $\{d_1,d_2,d_3\}$, the gradient of an arc corresponding to $k$th row of $D(L,L_t)$ is the second largest in three arcs because of Proposition \ref{prop:duality} and Lemmas \ref{lem:int-inc}, \ref{lem:incsum}.
+Furthermore, when $D(L_t,\ell_3)\geq 0$ and $D(L_{t'},\ell_3)\geq 0$, $d_k\neq \max\{d_1,d_2,d_3\}$ if and only if $d'_k=\max\{d'_1,d'_2,d'_3\}$. \end{proposition} \begin{proof} The former follows from Proposition \ref{prop:duality}.
+We prove the ``only if" part of the latter.
+If $d_k=\max\{d_1,d_2,d_3\}$, the gradient of an arc corresponding to $k$th row of $D(L,L_t)$ is the second largest in three arcs because of Proposition \ref{prop:duality} and Lemmas \ref{lem:int-inc}, \ref{lem:incsum}.
 By Lemma \ref{lem:flip-gradient}, the gradient of an arc corresponding to $k$th row of $D(L,L_{t'})$ is not the second largest in three arcs.
-By Lemma Proposition \ref{prop:duality} and Lemmas \ref{lem:int-inc}, \ref{lem:incsum} again, $d'_k$ is not maximal in $\{d'_1,d'_2,d'_3\}$.
-We prove ``if" part.
-We assume that $d_k=0$.
+By Lemma Proposition \ref{prop:duality} and Lemmas \ref{lem:int-inc}, \ref{lem:incsum} again, we have $d'_k\neq\max\{d'_1,d'_2,d'_3\}$.
+We prove the ``if" part.
+We assume that $d'_k=0$.
 By Proposition \ref{prop:duality} and Lemma \ref{lem:flip-gradient}, we have $D(L,L_{t'})\leq 0$ and this is confliction.
-In the case of $d_k\neq 0$, it is proved by considering the inverse of ``only if" part with $d'_k\neq0$. \end{proof} By Proposition \ref{prop:maximality}, if ${D(L_t,\ell_{3})}$ lies on the right endpoint of an edge labeled by $k$ in the tree of \eqref{tree-dual}, then the $k$th element of $D(L_t,\ell_{3})$ is the maximal in those three.
-In the rest of this section, we prove the following theorem: \begin{theorem} We define a map
+In the case of $d_k\neq 0$, it is proved by considering the inverse of the ``only if" part with $d'_k\neq0$. \end{proof} By Proposition \ref{prop:maximality}, if ${D(L_t,\ell_{3})}$ lies on the right endpoint of an edge labeled by $k$ in the tree of \eqref{tree-dual}, then the $k$th element of $D(L_t,\ell_{3})$ is the maximal in those three.
+In the rest of this section, we prove the following theorem: \begin{theorem} We set $D(L_t,\ell_3)= $.
+We define a map